 The Audit Committee is responsible for reviewing Wabtec's financial reporting process on behalf of the Board of Directors.
 Management of the Company has the primary responsibility for the financial statements and the reporting process, including the system of internal controls.
-In the performance of our oversight function, we meet with management periodically to consider the adequacy of the Company's internal controls and the objectivity of its financial reporting.
-We meet privately with the independent registered public accountants, who have unrestricted access to the Audit Committee.
-Specifically, we have reviewed and discussed with management and the independent registered public accountants the Company's consolidated financial statements as of and for the fiscal year ended December 31, 2016.
+In the performance of its oversight function, the Committee meets with Management periodically to consider the adequacy of the Company's internal controls and the objectivity of its financial reporting.
+The Committee meets privately with the independent registered public accountants, who have unrestricted access to the Audit Committee.
+Specifically, the Committee has reviewed and discussed with Management and the independent registered public accountants the Company's consolidated financial statements as of and for the fiscal year ended December 31, 2019.